roberto-filho/kunware/README.md

-# Pokemock
+# Kunware

-A mock server generated from one or more arbitrary Swagger files.
+A fork of pokemock with options for developer convenience.
-Supports seeding, timeouts, response picking, entity memory, semantic action inference, etc.
+The Kunware package generates a mock server from one or more arbitrary Swagger files with supports seeding, timeouts, response picking, entity memory, semantic action inference, etc.